 6. Limitation of Liability

-EXCEPT IN THE EVENT OF EITHER PARTY’S GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD AND EXCEPT, WITH RESPECT TO STEWARD’S LIABILITY, FOR STEWARD’S INDEMNIFICATION OBLIGATIONS UNDER THIS AGREEMENT, IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY INDIRECT, INCIDENTAL, EXEMPLARY, PUNITIVE, SPECIAL, OR OTHER CONSEQUENTIAL DAMAGES UNDER THIS AGREEMENT, INCLUDING, WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF PROGRAMS OR DATA, OR OTHERWISE, EVEN IF THE OTHER PARTY IS EXPRESSLY ADVISED OF THE POSSIBILITY OR LIKELIHOOD OF SUCH DAMAGES.
+EXCEPT AS PROVIDED BY LAW OR IN THE EVENT OF EITHER PARTY’S GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD, OR AS PROVIDED BY LAW, AND EXCEPT, WITH RESPECT TO STEWARD’S LIABILITY, FOR STEWARD’S INDEMNIFICATION OBLIGATIONS UNDER THIS AGREEMENT, IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR ANY INDIRECT, INCIDENTAL, EXEMPLARY, PUNITIVE, SPECIAL, OR OTHER CONSEQUENTIAL DAMAGES UNDER THIS AGREEMENT, INCLUDING, WITHOUT LIMITATION, ANY LOST PROFITS, BUSINESS INTERRUPTION, LOSS OF PROGRAMS OR DATA, OR OTHERWISE, EVEN IF THE OTHER PARTY IS EXPRESSLY ADVISED OF THE POSSIBILITY OR LIKELIHOOD OF SUCH DAMAGES.

 EXCEPT IN THE EVENT OF GROSS NEGLIGENCE, WILFUL MISCONDUCT OR FRAUD OR AS PROVIDED BY LAW, IN NO EVENT WILL LFGN BE LIABLE FOR ANY AMOUNTS UNDER THIS AGREEMENT.

 7. Indemnification

-To the fullest extent permitted by applicable law, Steward will indemnify and hold harmless LFGN, the Bedrock Consortium, and each of its respective officers, directors, agents, partners and employees (individually and collectively, the “Indemnified Parties ”) from and against any losses, liabilities, claims, demands, damages, expenses or costs (“ Claims ”) brought by a third party arising out of or related to (i) Steward’s access to or use of the Utility in violation of this Agreement; (ii) Steward’s violation, misappropriation or infringement of any rights of another (including intellectual property rights or privacy rights); or (iii) Steward’s violation of applicable law.
+To the fullest extent permitted by applicable law, Steward will indemnify and hold harmless LFGN, the Bedrock Consortium, the Linux Foundation, and each of their respective officers, directors, agents, partners and employees (individually and collectively, the “Indemnified Parties ”) from and against any losses, liabilities, claims, demands, damages, expenses or costs (“ Claims ”) brought by a third party arising out of or related to (i) Steward’s access to or use of the Utility; (ii) Steward’s violation, misappropriation or infringement of any rights of another (including intellectual property rights or privacy rights); or (iii) Steward’s violation of applicable law.

 Steward agrees to promptly notify the Indemnified Parties in writing of any Claims, cooperate with the Indemnified Parties in defending such Claims and pay all fees, costs and expenses associated with defending such Claims (including attorneys’ fees).
-Transaction Endorser also agrees that the Indemnified Parties will have sole control of the defense or settlement, at the LFGN’s sole option, of any Claims.
+Steward also agrees that the Indemnified Parties will have sole control of the defense or settlement, at the LFGN’s sole option, of any Claims.
 This indemnity is in addition to, and not in lieu of, any other indemnities set forth in a written agreement between Steward and any Indemnified Party.

 8. Compliance with Law